 Are outhouses legal in Kansas?

 Pit privy outhouses are illegal in Kansas, but vault-type outhouses are still legal under State law.
-The waste must be treated in the same manner as waste from a septic tank.
+The waste must be treated the same way as waste from a septic tank.

 However, most counties have their own laws which specifically forbid outhouses.
 For example, Harvey County forbids outhouses on all properties with running water unless permission is granted by all homeowners within 500 feet of the privy.
 Elk County also forbids privies for homes with running water unless special permission is granted.
 If there is no local code, the setback distances from Bulletin 4-2 apply to outhouses.